Southern Vectis: Fares and subsidies

 Southern Vectis has increased its fares to reflect its market position and lack of effective competition.
-Fares have also reflected the need to provide free transport to a relatively large population of elderly people on the Isle of Wight.
+Fares have also reflected the need to provide free transport to the large population of elderly people on the Isle of Wight.

-Students under 19 in full-time education on the Isle of Wight have received discounted fares under the Isle of Wight Council's Student Rider scheme.
-In July 2010 after cuts in funding from the UK government to local authorities, the scheme was ended.
+Students under 19 in full-time education on the Isle of Wight previously received discounted fares under the Isle of Wight Council's Student Rider scheme.
+In July 2010, after cuts in funding from the government to local authorities, the scheme was ended.

-Island residents and visitors living in England over the qualifying age or with a disability have travelled free in the council area at any time of day, under the government's England-wide scheme.
-In 2007, the Isle of Wight council reduced its reimbursement to Southern Vectis for free-travelling passengers from 76 per cent to 46 per cent.
-In 2009, concessionary travel accounted for just under half of all journeys on Southern Vectis.
-In 2010, free travel was restricted to off-peak times.
+Island residents and visitors living in England over the qualifying age or with a disability previously travelled free in the council area at any time of day, under the English National Concessionary Travel Scheme.
+In 2007, the Isle of Wight council reduced its reimbursement to Southern Vectis for free-travelling passengers from 76% to 46%.
+By 2009, concessionary travel accounted for just under half of all journeys on Southern Vectis.
+In 2010, free travel was restricted to off-peak times, reflecting the approach of the majority of English councils.

 On 17 March 2008, Southern Vectis ended several evening, night and Sunday routes.
 Details of the service cuts emerged soon afterwards.
 On 1 September 2008, routes 27, 28 and 29 ended.

 In 2009, another subsidy decrease occurred.
 Routes 4 and 5, some journeys on route 6, routes 14 and 16 were withdrawn.
-In 2009, Southern Vectis staff went on strike for three days over pay.
+That same year, Southern Vectis staff went on strike for three days over pay.

 In 2017, Southern Vectis introduced a contactless payment system.
 In 2021, Tap On Tap Off began, a contactless ticket-free payment system enabling capped daily fares.